abstractfactory/rfc/spec/spec3.md

 # Monolithic Versioning for Production

-This document describes a monolithic method of tracking change, in contrast to the polylithic method of RFC2.
+This document describes a method of tracking change with a single document.

 * Name: http://rfc.abstractfactory.io/spec/3
 * Editor: Marcus Ottosson <marcus@abstractfactory.io>
 * Tags: versioning
-* Related: RFC2, RFC4
+* Related: RFC2, RFC4, RFC33
-* State: raw
+* State: draft

 Copyright and Language can be found in RFC1